Frequent or urgent urination

 - Drinking caffeine

 - Radiation therapy to the pelvis, which is used to treat certain cancers

 - Stroke and other brain or nervous system diseases

 - Tumor or growth in the pelvis

-In some cases, you may experience urinary incontinence
+In some cases, you may have problems controlling urine (incontinence

 For nighttime urination, avoid drinking too much fluid before going to bed.
-Reduce the amount of coffee, other caffeinated beverages, and alcohol you drink.
+Cut down on the amount of liquids you drink that contain alcohol or caffeine.